AnFreTh/STREAM/README.md

   </tbody>
 </table>
 </div>
+If you wish yo include and publish one of your datasets directly into the package, feel free to contact us.

 # Usage
-To use these models, follow the steps below:
+To use one of the available models, follow the simple steps below:

 1. Import the necessary modules: